-- General visitors are encouraged to postpone their visit. - Caregivers should be educated on the potential risk of exposure when visiting a symptomatic Resident. - Must wear PPE (mask, gown, gloves, appropriate eye protection) and perform hand hygiene with ABHR before donning and doffing PPE when visiting a symptomatic Resident. - Perform hand hygiene before and after visits and as applicable. - Keep internal traffic to a minimum and only visit their Resident and no other Resident. - Wear the required PPE as required. - Not to visit if they themselves are ill. - Symptomatic Residents with GI symptoms, social activities should be postponed until Additional Precautions are discontinued. - 1:1 visits with essential caregivers or visitors may continue if Additional Precautions are followed.
+- General visitors are encouraged to postpone their visit. - Caregivers should be educated on the potential risk of exposure when visiting a symptomatic Resident. - Must wear PPE (mask, gown, gloves, appropriate eye protection) and perform hand hygiene with ABHR before donning and doffing PPE when visiting a symptomatic Resident. - Perform hand hygiene before and after visits and as applicable. - Keep internal traffic to a minimum and only visit their Resident and no other Resident. - Wear the required PPE as required. - Not to visit if they themselves are ill. - 1:1 visits with essential caregivers or visitors may continue if Additional Precautions are followed.